Once a Cheater, Always a Cheater? Five Signs to Help You Know

-So you’ve been cheated on.
 It was devastating–like being kicked in the gut and thrown into the gutter.
 You couldn’t eat or function at work.
-Or maybe you were up all night watching old movies, crying and eating pints of Ben & Jerry’s.
-The affair creates such heartache and pain that you do not want it to happen again.
-Definitely never again.
+Or maybe you were up all night watching old movies, crying and eating pints of dulce la leche.
+The cheater and the affair have created such heartache and pain that you wonder, if it’s true, “Once a cheater, always a cheater”?

-The questions loom large.
+The question looms large.
 Is the cheater going to cheat again?
 It’s a big issue.
 Should you trust again or not?
-Is it true, “Once a cheater, always a cheater”?
 You may feel torn, like you want to take your cheating partner back but feel like it is a point of pride not to.
 You think, maybe you should just dive into that online pool, start looking for some great profiles and forget all about it.
 Or maybe not.

 Of course there are players or sex addicts that will cheat and cheat and cheat again.
 These are the ones your truly have to watch out for.
 How do you tell if you are dealing with a chronic cheater?
-Here are five signs taken from my new relationship advice book, Sealing the Deal that indicate your cheater is not a chronic case and that the relationship still has hope:

 1. Your partner is truly remorseful and regrets having cheated.
 Look for heartfelt apologies that ring true when you hear them.